CyclotronResearchCentre/bidsme/joss_paper/bidsme.md

 which imposes a standard structure to stored data, and defines the required associated metadata.
-Once a dataset follows the imposed structure, any analysis tool, supporting the BIDS, should be able to find the needed data and process it.
+Once a dataset follows the imposed structure, any analysis tool, supporting the BIDS, should be able to automaticaly find the needed data and process it.

 While, prior to the introduction of BIDS, the main challenge was to adapt a given processing script to a different (typically inconsistent) dataset structures,